 Counselling and CBT can help with this by allowing you to discover ways to change and find a way forward - and in doing so reverse the spiral.

-Appointment's can be made Monday - Friday 9:00 - 17:45 All appointment's subject to availability
+Currently unable to take any new clients at this time.
+Appointments can be made Tuesday - Thursday 9:00 - 17:45 All appointments subject to availability

 Peter's background is in person-centred counselling, which means that a trusting, warm and empathic relationship between you and him is central to helping you help yourself.
 He works with both individuals and with couples.